-Thousands of years ago, Izamal was a beautiful Mayan town with six pyramids built around the ceremonial plaza.
-However, when the Spanish bishop Diego de Landa showed up in the North Yucatec Plains in the 16th, he quickly ordered the construction of Spanish colonial buildings right on top of Mayan pyramids forever changing the entire area.
+The area had six pyramids built around the ceremonial plaza.
+But when the Spanish arrived in the North Yucatec plains in the 16th, they constructed Spanish colonial buildings on top of Mayan pyramids forever changing the area.

-Landa is considered the founder of Izamal although his practices sometimes involved the destruction of the Mayan sites.
-You can even find a monument dedicated to him in the middle of the roundabout near the southern side of Convento de San Antonio de Padua.
+The Spanish bishop Diego Landa is the founder of Izamal although his practices involved the destruction of the Mayan sites as well as Mayan artifacts.
+He is a highly controversial figure, but you can find his monument in the middle of the roundabout on the southern end of Convento de San Antonio de Padua.

-Today, Izamal located in the heart of Mexico’s Yucatan Peninsula is often referred to as “The City of Three Cultures” because of its mix of Mayan, Colonial Spanish, and modern influences.
+Izamal is home to about 15,000 people and is often referred to as “The City of Three Cultures” because of its mix of Mayan, Colonial Spanish, and modern influences.
 This is especially evident in the city’s culture, food, and language.

-The dominant feature of Izamal, the bright yellow Convento de San Antonio de Padua was built on top of the ancient Mayan pyramid Pop-Hol-Chac in 1561 and was initially used to convert the native Mayans into Catholicism.
+The dominant landmark of Izamal, the bright yellow Convento de San Antonio de Padua was built on top of the ancient Mayan pyramid Pop-Hol-Chac in 1561 and was initially used to convert Mayans into Catholicism.

 While this sounds crazy, it is not surprising if you consider the history of Izamal.
-The Spaniards invaded the Yucatan Peninsula and Izamal and leveled the Mayan temple that used to occupy this spot.
+The Spanish conquistadors invaded Izamal and leveled the Mayan temple that was here before.

 The convent boasts an impressive courtyard (atrio) with beautiful arcades.
 Spend some time walking around this place and taking photos.

 The convent that you see today was finished in 1561 and has the distinction of having the second largest atrium in the world only behind the Vatican.
-If you have time, I suggest taking a look inside the church to check the beautiful Baroque altarpiece along with all of the wood carvings and beautiful statues.
+Take a look inside the church to check the beautiful Baroque altarpiece along with all of the wood carvings and beautiful statues.

 The entrance to the convent is free.